protobufjs/protobuf.js/README.md

 decoded.customInstanceMethod(); // string
 ```

 protobuf.js will populate the constructor with the usual static runtime methods and use it for decoded messages.
+When assigning constructors manually, add the type to its parent namespace/root first if fields reference other reflected types.
 In TypeScript, custom members are visible when using the custom class type in consuming code.

 ### Services